Why should you become a Mentor?

 Apply Today

-In addition to completing our online application, mentors are encouraged (but not required) to submit a letter of acknowledgement from their PI or supervising scientist stating their awareness of the once-a-week commitment.
+In addition to completing the online application, mentors are encouraged (but not required) to submit a brief letter of acknowledgment from their PI or supervisor confirming awareness of the once-a-week commitment.

 *Timeline subject to change